HaoRyuZark/Programming/Theory/Software_Engineering.md

 * **Performance Optimization** – Leverages lazy loading, caching, and query optimization techniques.

 The **Object-Relational Mapping Architecture** streamlines database interactions, allowing developers to focus on business logic rather than SQL syntax.
 It serves as a crucial architectural component in modern applications that require seamless integration between object-oriented design and relational data storage.

+---

+## Software Architecture

+Is the way of describing a solution concept for functional and non-functional requirements.

+It accomplishes the following goals:

+- Concrete high level descriptions of a complex system
+- Abstraction
+- Organization of resources
+- Gives context
+- Orientates the planing

+### Components and End-Points

+- **Components** are individual entities like programs, entire systems or a comglomerate of those.
+- **End-Points (API)** are the exposed abtracted functionality of the components.
+---

+## OOA

+Stands for object oriented analysis.
+Procedure of analysing a problem and modeling it in terms of classes and objects and finally implementing their relations in those terms or functions, methods, etc.

+---

+## OOD

+Stands for object oriented desing.
+Procedure of implementing, improving and refining the resutls of the OOA and also applying the concept of objects to rest of the development and architectural decisions.

+---

+## Patterns in Software Engineering

+There are mainly three types of patterns:

+- **Architectural Patterns:** Ways of defining a system composed of components and API's

+- **Desing Patterns:** Ways of desining the internals of a system based on the programming paradigma and the relations of the different entities.

+- **Idioms:** Language specific conventions and preferred ways of writing code.
+It also inlcudes best practices.

+---

+## The Layer Architecture

+Separates each part of the system into independent layers or domains.
+It can be hard to implement due to the borders between layers being highly subsjective.
+But it can also be very easy to understand.

+---

+## Technical Debt

+It is a metaphore for the drawbacks of desing or technical choices which if not handled correctly can lead to unmaintainable software and other serious problems.

+---